ColsterJ/sfxpad/README.md

 # sfxpad
 Drum machine-like sound effect pad, intended for mobile browsers.
+On Mobile, touch the squares to make sounds.
+On a PC/Mac, use the keyboard keys (A,S,D,Z,X) instead.
 Try it out [here](https://coljonesdev.github.io/sfxpad/)!

 ![Screenshot](sfxpad.png)